cloud-of-things/cot-c-mqtt-mqttsn-arduino-sdk/examples/tutorial_tuino096/README.md

 # Tutorial for the *Tuino 096* board to connect to the *Cloud of Things*

 This tutorial describes how to connect to the *Cloud of Things* with the *Tuino 096* board.
+# 0. Notice for the device tuino 096
+it seems that there is a problem with the Arduino IDE on Linux and the tuino 096.
+If it stops responding and the LED flashes quickly, use the IDE in Windows to reactivate the device.

 # 1. Install the Arduino IDE
 * Download and unpack the Arduino IDE from https://www.arduino.cc/en/Main/Software